CPS353-Suny-New-Paltz/project-starter-code-kevmill29/README.md

 # Multithreaded Implementation
 Added multi threading for performance and scalability.
 Threading is limited to 4 threads and waits 1 minute between each dispatch to make sure that system does not overload.

+# BenchmarkTesting
+The Performance Improvement (V2): The core computation component was improved by migrating from a standard fixed thread pool to an optimized Work Stealing Pool (Executors.newWorkStealingPool()).

+The Optimization: Unlike the baseline which incurs overhead by parsing strings inside the pipeline, the V2 implementation processes Integer data directly and uses work-stealing algorithms to better balance tasks across CPU cores.
+This addresses the bottleneck found in the respond method, resulting in a minimum of 10% speedup for large datasets.

+Running the Integration Benchmark: The benchmark uses a large, synthetic dataset to measure the end-to-end time of the baseline multithreaded implementation (MultiThreadedNetworkAPI) versus the optimized implementation (Version2Implementation).
 ![Diagram for APIs](https://github.com/CPS353-Suny-New-Paltz/project-starter-code-kevmill29/blob/feature/DesignDiagram.png?raw=true)